chlimous/42-born2beroot_guide/README.md

 #### Writing the cript

 [You can check my script](monitoring.sh), but I will not cover this part.
-RTFM 🤓
+RTFM DYOR 🤓

 To make it work, you need ``bc`` and ``sysstat``: